 Like many other kinds of pine tar, Black is made up of resins and terpenes.
 Terpenes are one way that a tree keeps itself protected.
 We tend to think of herbivores as docile and unthreatening, but trees had to develop a way to keep the herbivores away.
 After all, if the herbivores had eaten all of the trees, that would be a problem.
 So, terpenes can deter herbivores, thus protecting a tree from them.
 Beyond that, some terpenes can actively attract parasites and predators of herbivores.
-Now, you probably don’t need to keep a lot of herbivores away from your deck, balcony or other wood project.
+Now, you probably don’t need to keep a lot of herbivores away from your deck, balcony, or other wood projects.
 In this pine tar, terpenes work in a very specific way.

 Pine Tar: Terpenes and More

 In this pine tar, the terpenes work like a solvent.
 All that means is that they accelerate the drying process, making it go much faster.
 So, you don’t have to wait around nearly as much for the pine tar to dry.
 That means that it can do what it’s supposed to much faster.
 The terpenes help contributes to the 100% active ingredients inside the pine tar.
 Pine tar is a tree’s natural line of defense.
 Trees can be harmed, as you well know.
-Sometime it’s man, sometimes it’s micro-organisms, but trees can be harmed all of the time.
-However, the resins in this kind of pine tar help protect trees from both micro-organisms and to help heal injuries.
+Sometimes it’s man, sometimes it’s micro-organisms, but trees can be harmed all of the time.
+However, the resins in this kind of pine tar help protect trees from both micro-organisms and help heal injuries.
 Those attributes can now come to your pine tar.

 That Classic Color

 The rich, seemingly endless black color of this pine tar is extraordinary.
-The black is full, deep and yet also inviting.
-The color comes from a mix of genuine tar, linseed oil and gum turpentine.
+The black is full, deep, and yet also inviting.
+The color comes from a mix of genuine tar, linseed oil, and gum turpentine.
 Working in tandem, they help to make the surface a black color that resonates.
 You can also bring that color anywhere.
 For example, this pine tar can be used on wood that was previously trained with what’s called “earth paint” and “copperas.”
 When you use them, you aren’t stuck with them.
 This pine tar can step in.